zhenyao-sun/zhenyao-sun.github.io/index.md

   * The 8th workshop on branching Markov processes and related topics, Peking University, Aug 2022.

 * [On the coming down from infinity of coalescing Brownian motions](Files/ComingDown.pdf)
+  * The 9th workshop on branching Markov processes and related topics, Tianyuan Mathematics Research Center, Sept.
+2023.
   * Probability Seminar, Beijing Normal University, June 2023.
   * Probability Seminar, Beijing Institute of Technology, Oct.
 2022.
   * The 42nd Conference on Stochastic Processes and their Applications, June 2022.
   * Internatinal Talents Forum, Nankai University, June 2022.
   * Probability Seminar, Technion, June 2022.

   * Branching system, reaction-diffusionequations and Population models, Centre de Recherches Mathématiques, May 2022.
   * From Birth-Death processes and Brownian Motions to Superprocesses, Xiangtan University, April 2022.
   * Probability Seminar, Fujian Normal University, April 2022.

 - [Effect of small noise on the speed of  reaction-diffusion equation with non-Lipschitz drift](Files/WaveSpeed.pdf)